Indonesia wants to use G20 presidency to help COVID rebound - ExBulletin

 Indonesia wants to use G20 presidency to help COVID rebound

-JAKARTA The Indonesian leader said on Thursday that his country, which holds the presidency of the Group of 20 largest economies this year, seeks to strengthen global partnership and inclusiveness to contribute to economic recovery in a context resurgence of the COVID-19 pandemic.
+The Indonesian leader said on Thursday that his country, which holds the presidency of the Group of 20 largest economies this year, seeks to strengthen global partnership and inclusiveness to foster economic recovery amid an upsurge in the COVID-19 pandemic.
+19.

-In an online address to the World Economic Forum, Indonesian President Joko Widodo pledged to make the G-20 Presidency an important part of the response, with a focus on inclusive healthcare, digital transformation and one transition to sustainable energy.

 He called on world economic leaders to cooperate on trade, industrialization and technology to help recover from the pandemic.